Hanqiu8/tensor2tensor/tensor2tensor/insights/README.md

 redis-server
 ```

-Note: The Neural Network Search is currently hardcoded to only work when translating
+Note: The Neural Network Search only works when translating
-from English to German and when the model's label is "transformers_wmt32k"
+from English to German

 ## Features to be developed